 Value propositions are strong points that can influence a buying decision.
 So, it is necessary that your sales team is aware of your company’s value propositions.
-Take time and provide proofs of being better than your competitors.
+Take time and provide proof of being better than your competitors.

-For example: Macy’s Inc uses numbers to validate their claim of being the nation’s premier retailers
+For example, Macy’s Inc uses numbers to validate their claim of being the nation’s premier retailers

 7. Why use a CRM?